YZNIU/Quantumcontrol_NeuralNetwork/README.md

 # To Run

-0. Generate input output pairs.
+0. Generate training data.
-1. Put the data and the codes in the same folder.
+1. Save the data in the main folder.
 2. Run policyLearnDriver.m for training DNN, and run learnEnvDriver.m for learning RNN.